 Stories are powerful vehicles for passing down tradition and the Torah is full of dramatic tales.
 The Talmud contains thousands of additional stories, known as midrashim, which build on and add to the Torah text.
-Today, stories continued to transmit Jewish values and lessons to the next generation.
+Today, stories continue to transmit Jewish values and lessons to the next generation.

 Telling stories is good for your child’s development and it’s a mitzvah to boot!

 When you tell stories with your family – about your day, to share something you’ve learned, or to pass on memories and traditions (like the time Zayde made bagels but mixed up the sugar and the salt)--you’re practicing mesorah and building your child’s listening and close reading skills.
 Plus you’re also encouraging melacha, or creative work!
 Try one of the games below to engage in the timeless -- and valuable -- art of storytelling.

 There are a few variations on this game, but overall the theme is simple.
 You collect a bunch of objects and then use them to inspire your storytelling.
 When the weather is nice, head outdoors with your little ones to fill baskets or recycled containers with interesting objects – rocks, flowers, coins you find in your travels – and then each person selects a favorite item from his or her collection and adds it to the group’s collection.
 Spread out the objects from the big collection, and create a story inspired by what you see.

 For snowy or rainy days indoors, send one person around to be the “collector.”
 That person has one minute to fill a container with objects.
 The other players are then tasked with creating a story based on what the collector returns.
 This game is a really wonderful fit for younger children who are still getting the hang of telling stories and their older siblings.
 The smaller kids can have fun hunting and building collections while the big kids tackle the storytelling.